Aurora Forecast from the Icelandic Met Office

 The Icelandic Met Office measures solar activity.
 Combined with the Cloud Forecast, it will give you clues on where the Northern Lights are likely to be seen.

-Have a look at the interactive map below.
 Use the slider at the bottom of the graphic to adjust the date and time of the forecast.

 Please note this changes frequently and is most reliable at about 6pm of the current day.
 This is however not a guarantee for seeing the Aurora.